dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 ## Listen for incoming events (input binding)

 Configure your application to receive incoming events.
-If using HTTP, you need to listen on a `POST` endpoint with the name of the binding, as specified in `metadata.name` in the `binding.yaml` file.
-Additionally make sure that your application allows dapr to make an `OPTIONS` request for this endpoint.
+If you're using HTTP, you need to:
+- Listen on a `POST` endpoint with the name of the binding, as specified in `metadata.name` in the `binding.yaml` file.
+- Verify your application allows Dapr to make an `OPTIONS` request for this endpoint.

 Below are code examples that leverage Dapr SDKs to demonstrate an output binding.